romanady/showcase/README.md

 - see composer.json for PHP extensions and package requirements
 ## Features
 - Download data on first access from https://mgtechtest.blob.core.windows.net/files/showcase.json
+- Store data on two related entities: Movie and Image
 - Cache images as base64 using Memcache
 - Display paginated list of items with individual pages for each item This project is based on the symfony 5 skeleton.